Less than three months from his second budget, Treasurer Scott Morrison is not in a happy place.

 Unsurprisingly, Malcolm Turnbull quickly squashed the idea of excising one sector from the tax cut (which may never come to big businesses, as the Senate is only inclined to vote for a reduction for smaller companies).

 On Monday, appearing on his regular spot with 2GB’s Ray Hadley, Morrison was asked “what ducks and drakes” the ABA was playing in appointing Bligh.
 “Only they can explain that,” he replied.

 Morrison’s attitude is part of a feeling in some Liberal circles that business organisations should in effect be an extension of a Coalition government, peopled by its friends and there to serve its interests and argue its case.

 The reality is that many companies these days want to maintain a certain distance from partisan politics.
-They are unwilling or reluctant to donate money to parties, or they give to both sides, knowing they’ll have to deal with both conservative and Labor governments.
+They are reluctant to donate money to parties, or they give to both sides, knowing they’ll have to deal with both conservative and Labor governments.

 Business lobbies may favour conservative governments’ policies but don’t want to be seen as compliant handmaidens.
 Thus among the 18 organisations recently calling for a more bipartisan approach to energy policy were the BCA and the Australian Industry Group.

 Anyway, the perfectly appropriate appointment of Bligh - who left politics several years ago and is seen by the banks as a good “face” for their message that they are changing - surely is worse for Labor than for the government.
 Presumably Bligh wouldn’t have been employed unless she was broadly in line with the banks’ views; most pertinently, she opposes a royal commission, to which the ALP is committed.